Australian Schools Championships

 The Australian School Championships (ASC) is the pinnacle event for school basketball in Australia that sees secondary schools from around Australia travel and compete in a week-long event.

-In recent years the ASC’s have become so well regarded that they have on many occasions included teams from neighboring countries participating in the event.
+In recent years the ASC’s have become so well regarded that they have on many occasions included teams from neighbouring countries participating in the event.

 The format consists of two divisions for each age group.